Erabior/RouteManager/README.md

 There are two methods of installation, depending on the mod manager you use:

 **BepInEx Method**
-1. Download the latest version of 'RouteManager.BepInEx.dll': https://github.com/Erabior/RouteManager/releases/latest
+1. Download the latest version 'RouteManager.BepInEx': https://github.com/Erabior/RouteManager/releases/latest

 2. Download the latest version of BepInEx: https://github.com/BepInEx/BepInEx/releases Make sure to grab the correct zip for your system (x64/x86).
 If you are unsure if you need x64 or x86 you can find that in ThisPC -> (Right Click) -> Properties